 6. Once the baguettes have risen, gently transfer them onto a parchment-lined baking sheet (seam side down).
 Slash cut each baguette 3 or 4 times along its length on the diagonal, using a baker's lame, razor blade or a very sharp knife.
 Dust lightly each baguette with flour.

 7. Mist lightly with water and put the baguette into the oven.
-Bake for about 15 minutes, or until the baguettes are golden-brown.
+Reduce to 230℃ and bake for about 15 minutes, or until the baguettes are golden-brown.
 Let it cool on a wire rack.